 It’s springtime.
 At this time of year, I find myself staring out of a sunny window, enjoying the warm glow of the sun, and dreaming about spending time in my garden, tending to new growth—a little fertilizer here, a tiny little prune there.
 Gardening is a gentle and loving process.

-I developed my love of gardening with my mother, a gentlewoman herself, and the garden is where we spent our time together, bonding.
+I developed my love of gardening with my mother, a gentlewoman herself, and the garden is where we spent our time together, sometimes independently, sometimes working side by side.
+Always cooperating, always bonding.
 Mom would pull weeds, and I would fertilize or water in behind her.
 Years later, she is gone, but her love of the garden lives with me, full of beauty, wonder, and mystery.
-Plants, trees, and their depth all provide us with a spiritual place to spend time and reflect.
+Plants, trees, and their deep influence on us all combine and provide a spiritual place to spend time, savor the experience, and reflect.

-Mom tended to pretty little flowers.
+Mom tended to pretty, colorful little flowers.
 She liked them best.
-I have more of a penchant for trees and shrubbery.
-One gardening lesson I learned from my mom is that the garden gives us what we tend to and whether we have to or not, we all grow and evolve.
-All inhabitants of the garden need to be nurtured, loved, tended to, and supported, and when they get these needs met, they flourish.
-In fact, it’s never too late to give someone or something you love the attention they need to thrive.
+I had more of a penchant for trees and shrubbery.
+One gardening lesson I learned from my mom was that the garden gives us what we tend to and whether we have to or not, we all grow and evolve.
+All garden inhabitants need to be nurtured, loved, tended to, and supported, and when they get these needs met, they flourish.
+In fact, it’s never too late to give someone or something you love the time and attention they need to thrive.